Test Code GPIC Glucose Phosphate Isomerase Enzyme Activity, Blood

 Interpretation

-Most clinically significant hemolytic anemias due to glucose phosphate isomerase (GPI) deficiency are associated with activity levels less than 30% of mean normal; however, some clinically affected patients can have higher activity due to reticulocytosis.
-Heterozygotes usually show 40% to 60% of mean normal activity and are hematologically normal.
+Most clinically significant hemolytic anemias due to glucose phosphate isomerase (GPI) deficiency are associated with activity levels under 30% of mean normal; however, some clinically affected patients can have higher activity due to reticulocytosis.
+Heterozygous individuals usually show 40% to 60% of mean normal activity and are hematologically normal.

-Increased GPI activity is variably seen when young red blood cells are being produced in response to the anemia (reticulocytosis) or in newborns.
+Variably of increased GPI activity is seen when young red blood cells are produced in response to anemia (reticulocytosis) or in newborns.

 Clinical Reference